Show jumping horse killings: Literary parallel

-In the novel, Allison Poole's horse is poisoned, not electrocuted, but at the end of the story, the orchestrator of the murder, just as in Druck's actual life, is revealed to have been the young woman's father:

-I loved that horse. ...
-When he was poisoned I went into shock.
-They kept me on tranquilizers for a week.
-There was an investigation — nothing came of it.
-The insurance company paid off in full, but I quit riding.
-A few months later, Dad came into my bedroom one night.
-I was like, uh-oh, not this again.
-He buried his face in my shoulder.
-His cheek was wet and he smelled of booze.
-I'm sorry about Dangerous Dan, he said.
-Tell me you forgive me.

 There was open speculation that Story of My Life was a roman à clef novel when it first appeared; to New York Magazines questions "Is it real?
 Did it happen?"
 McInerney replied, "I'm anticipating some of that kind of speculation, but I'm utterly confident of not having any lawsuits on my hands.
 The book is a fully imagined work of fiction.
 On the other hand, it's not to say that I didn't make use of … That's why I live in New York.
 Mine is not an autonomous imagination."

-McInerney's references to the horse murder conspiracy went unremarked by sports journalists or the general media at the time of the novel's publication, because the scandal itself had not yet come to light in the national press, but the novel received renewed interest in the wake of the John Edwards-Rielle Hunter extramarital affair.
+McInerney's references to the horse murder conspiracy went unremarked by sports journalists or the general media at the time of the novel's publication, because the scandal itself had not yet come to light in the national press, but the novel received renewed interest in the wake of the John Edwards extramarital affair.
 In August 2008, Vintage Books ordered an additional 2,500 copies of the book in the wake of the interest generated by the scandal with John Edwards.